aaleksu/rails_file_manager/README.md

 Rails file manager
 ==================

-This is a gem for uploading files with rails application.
+This is a gem for uploading files in rails application.

 Installation
 ------------